bigbigplants/bigbigplants.github.io/index.md

 ### Determinate vs Indeterminate Growth
 Plants can either follow a set lifecycle, in which they germinate, grow, flower, and eventually die, or they can live indefinitely under the correct conditions.
-Plants which follow a set lifecycle are said to be \textbf{determinate}.
+Plants which follow a set lifecycle are said to be **determinate**.
-Plants which can live indefinitely under the correct conditions are said to be \textbf{indeterminate}, or exhibit indeterminate growth.
+Plants which can live indefinitely under the correct conditions are said to be **indeterminate**, or exhibit indeterminate growth.
 Whether or not a plant is determinate or indeterminate depends on the genetic structure of the plant itself, rather than its environmental conditions.
 One cannot make a plant of a determinate species live forever, and, given favourable and unchanging conditions, one cannot expect an indeterminate plant to stop growing.